FexMass/DuckDuckGO/README.md

 <br>

 ## Testing
-This application includes test suites for the frontend (React components, Redux actions, and reducers) and backend (Nest.js services and controllers).
+This application includes test suites for the backend (Nest.js services and controllers).

 ### NestJS Backend
 ```bash